-That’s not to say that your success as a streamer depends solely on the rewards you offer.
+That’s not to say that your success as a streamer depends solely on the benefits you offer.
 Most creators succeed because they’ve built an audience that cares about them and because they continually work to build rapport with that audience.
-But when it comes to earning money, tapping into that audience with a great rewards mix is critical.
+But when it comes to earning money, tapping into that audience with a great benefits mix is critical.

-To help you find that mix, we’ve included 16 of the most popular (and most lucrative) rewards offered by streamers on Patreon.
-It’s up to you to decide which rewards are right for your creator business.
-These rewards drive the bulk of top Patreon streamers’ pledges (not in order—every creator’s needs are unique).
+To help you find that mix, we’ve included 16 of the most popular (and most lucrative) benefits offered by streamers on Patreon.
+It’s up to you to decide which benefits are right for your creator business.
+These benefits drive the bulk of top Patreon streamers’ pledges (not in order—every creator’s needs are unique).

-TMRO is one of many streamers to offer access to a private Discord channel to patrons.
+TMRO is one of many streamers to offer access to a private Discord channel as a benefit to patrons.

 - Interaction with you, the streamer